kgish/skillzz/README.md

 Role | Description
 ------------ | -------------
-Visitor | happens to find the website, gathers information and can sign up either as a worker or a customer.
+Visitor | Happens to find the website, gathers information and can sign up either as a worker or a customer.
-Worker | has collection of skills who is available for employment.
+Worker | Has collection of skills who is available for employment.
-Customer | looking for workers with a given number of skills.
+Customer | Looking for workers with a given number of skills.
-Administrator | has complete access rights required for administrating the website.
+Administrator | Has complete access rights required for administrating the website.

 ## Users